This the multi-page printable view of this section. Click here to print.

 Project ledger entries

-You cannot use both templates simultaneously for time entries, as this will result in duplicate project ledger entries.
-However, you can use the templates in combination for different purposes:
+Both templates cannot be used simultaneously for time entries, as this will result in duplicate project ledger entries.
+However, the templates can be used in combination for different purposes:

 • Time Entries: For transferring time and resources.